• Skip to primary navigation

 Obviously, treadmills with high inclines of 30%+ are the most challenging, but even just a 5-10% grade can set your posterior chain on fire within minutes.
 Heck, even just a couple of degrees of incline can take your workout to the next level.

-If your home space allows for a high-inclining treadmill, great!
+If your home space allows for a treadmill with a high incline, great!
 However, it is important to pick a treadmill that will work for you.
-If you know that a 15% incline is the most that you want to incline your treadmill, then buying one with that max level of incline is probably the best bet.
+If you know that a 15% incline is the maximum that you want to incline your treadmill, then you don’t need a behemoth like the X24.

 Construction